 ad hoc basis, and teams are formed through a draw.
 Any member can be the drawmaster.

-Membership fees for juniors
+Assessing membership fees for juniors

 Fees for junior members (up to age 18) are addressed in the HLBC